Chatbot conversations

 - Each opened conversation automatically marks as read

-Tip: You'll see a notification badge on the Customer service menu when unread conversations exist.
-Check regularly!
+Tip: You'll see a notification badge on the Chatbot menu item when unread conversations exist.
+Navigate to /chatbot from the dashboard sidebar to check regularly!

 Why train the chatbot?